fossabot/authrim/scripts/README.md

     ↓
 pnpm run deploy:retry (API Workers)
     ↓
+Open setup URL in browser → Create initial admin with Passkey
+    ↓
 deploy-remote-ui.sh (UI + optional CORS)
     ↓
 setup-resend.sh --env=remote (optional)
 ```

+**Note:** The `setup-keys.sh` script generates an initial admin setup token (valid for 1 hour).
+After deployment, open the setup URL to create the first `system_admin` account using Passkey authentication.
+This is a one-time operation - after the first admin is created, the setup feature is permanently disabled.

 **Note:** The `setup-kv.sh` script now automatically initializes default system settings (FAPI, OIDC configuration) using the basic-op certification profile.